Causal Effect of Functional Treatment: Asymptotic Properties

 \section{Asymptotic Properties}

-We investigate asymptotic convergence rates of our proposed three estimators.
-Recall that our main model is $E\{Y^*(z)\}= a + \int_\mathcal{T} b(t) z(t)\,dt$ as in~\eqref{eq1}.
-Although the estimators of $a$ are based on the estimators of $b$, they are essentially empirical mean estimators, which can achieve the ${n}^{-1/2}$ convergence rate; see~\citet{Shin2009}.
-Thus, our primary focus is to derive the convergence rates of our estimators of $b$, which, depending on the smoothness of $Z$ and $b$, are slower than those in the finite dimensional settings.
+We investigate the asymptotic convergence rates of the proposed three estimators, while assuming that $Z$ is fully observed.
+Under the main model is $E\{Y^*(z)\}= a + \int_\mathcal{T} b(t) z(t)\,dt$ in~\eqref{eq1}, although the estimators of $a$ are based on those of $b$, they are essentially empirical means, which can achieve the ${n}^{-1/2}$ convergence rate \citep{Shin2009}.
+Thus, our primary focus is to derive the convergence rates of our estimators of $b$, which, depending on the smoothness of $Z$ and $b$, are slower than those in the finite-dimensional settings.